Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/306-usb-hid-and-msc-support.md

     Get-CimInstance win32_KEYBOARD
     ```

-1. Note results.
+1. Note the results.
+1. Open `notepad`.
+1. Test the alphanumeric keys and note the generated characters.
+1. Test non-alphanumeric keys and verify that they generate the signs.
+1. Test key combinations with the `Shift`, and `Alt` modifier keys.
+1. Open `On-Screen Keyboard` and press `Ctrl` key on the hardware keyboard.
+   Check if `On-Screen Keyboard` correctly highlights it.
+1. Open `Start menu` and press `Esc`.
+Check if `Start menu` is properly closed.

 **Expected result**

-1. Information about connected keyboard should be displayed.
+1. After running the PowerShell command information about connected keyboard
+    should be displayed.

     Example output: